-From June 2015 to August 2015, the Planning Commission will review proposed amendments in order of architectural and design topic:
+From June 2015 to June 2016 (proposed new completion date), the Planning Commission will review proposed amendments in order of architectural and design topic:

 To learn more about the proposed amendments, refer to the Planning Commission's Topics Under Review webpage.
 Here you will find all of the material, provided by staff, for the Commission's in-depth discussions regarding the proposed introduction of the Old Town Historic Core to the Downtown.